 More than 90 students, alumni, faculty, and staff crowded into McMurtry Auditorium on Monday, April 3 for the RCEL Ethics and Leadership Panel.
-The panelist came together to discuss the role of ethics and leadership for engineers in the real world, and how these ideals affect engineer’s decisions and innovations.
+The panelists came together to discuss the role of ethics and leadership for engineers in the real world, and how these ideals affect engineer’s decisions and innovations.

 RCEL Kaz Karwowski opened the event, welcoming the crowd and introducing the panel.
 RCEL Outreach Specialist Cesare Wright, PhD, moderated.
 The four-member panel included: